 SIP vs. VoIP isn't necessarily a direct comparison.
-While VoIP is a term that can be used to describe any internet-based phone service, SIP is a communications protocol that is used for most types of VoIP deployments.
+While VoIP is a term that can describe any internet-based phone service, SIP is a communications protocol used for most types of VoIP deployments.
 The technology for VoIP has roots in the 1970s but has developed significant popularity as a business technology over the past 10 years.

 What is SIP?
 SIP is a protocol used to initiate, maintain, and terminate multimedia communication sessions in VoIP applications.
 SIP protocols support the signaling and control of voice, video, and messaging applications.
 Hosted SIP Trunking service is generally provided by a hosted Unified Communications vendor who may offer VoIP and Unified Communications as a Service (UCaaS).

 SIP vs. VoIP is Not the Most Effective Question

 While all SIP is used to support and scale VoIP, not all VoIP is backed by SIP technology.
 SIP is just one protocol that can be used in business VoIP to scale communications beyond voice-only calling to support video conferencing, instant messaging, text, and other multimedia communications.
 It does happen to be the most prevalent protocol, though some vendors interpret SIP in different ways.
-This is changing, though, as interoperability has been so critical to long term business success.
+This is changing, though, as interoperability has been critical to long-term business success.

 VoIP is a broad term that can be applied to describe any internet phone service, from low-cost residential service to complex implementations of Unified Communications tools for the enterprise.
 Since the quality and features of VoIP can vary significantly, each of the pros and cons can also depend on the type of service.

-However, evaluating the pros and cons of VoIP in comparison to SIP is not useful.
-To best understand how VoIP stacks up to VoIP with SIP, it's wisest to evaluate the pros and cons of business internet phone service that includes only voice communications (VoIP-only), instead of multimedia features (VoIP with SIP).
+However, evaluating the pros and cons of VoIP compared to SIP is not useful.
+To best understand how VoIP stacks up to VoIP with SIP, it's wisest to evaluate the pros and cons of business internet phone service that includes only voice communications (VoIP-only) instead of multimedia features (VoIP with SIP).